docpad/docpad-plugin-partials/README.md

 Create the `src/partials` directory, and place partials in there.

-Then call the new `partial(filename, objs...)` template helper to include the partial.
-The object arguments are optional, and can be used to send custom data to the partial's template data.
-Setting the first object argument to `false` will not send over the template data by default.

 ### Examples

 Lets say we have the partial `src/partials/hello.html.eco` that includes: